sfigg/commercialization-public/docset/customize/unattend/Microsoft-Windows-Shell-Setup-starttiles-regionaloverrides-regionaloverride-squaretiles-squareOrDesktopTile9-appidorpath.md

 # AppIdOrPath

 `AppIdOrPath` specifies the `AppID` of the Windows Store apps, or the path to the desktop apps that appear as square tiles on the **Start** screen.
-The `AppId` must be the `AppUserModelID` found in the application's AUMIDs.txt file, which is located in the app package downloaded from the OEM channel partner portal of the Windows® Store.
+The `AppId` must be the `AppUserModelID` found in the application's AUMIDs.txt file, which is located in the app package downloaded from the OEM channel partner portal of the Windows Store.

 If the region of the current user account is among those in the Start Tile regional layouts, you can use this setting.
 For more information, see [RegionalOverrides](microsoft-windows-shell-setupstarttilesregionaloverrides.md).